Andrey Ivanayev

-Andrey Sergeyevich Ivanayev (Russian: Андрей Сергеевич Иванаев; born on 20 January 1972), is a Kazakh-born Russian army officer who is currently the commander of the Eastern Military District, since November 2024.
+Colonel General Andrey Sergeyevich Ivanayev (Russian: Андрей Сергеевич Иванаев; born 20 January 1972) is a Russian military officer who has served as the commander of the Central Military District and the Group of Forces "Center" since 2026.

+He graduated from the Chelyabinsk Higher Tank Command School in 1992 and commanded motor rifle units in the Russian Ground Forces.
+Ivanayev went on to graduate from the Combined Arms Academy in 2001 and the General Staff Academy in 2013.
+He participated in the Russian intervention in the Syrian civil war, being involved in the Battle of Aleppo in 2016 and the lifting of the siege of Deir ez-Zor in 2017.

-He had been the commander of the 20th Guards Combined Arms Army of the Western Military District from 2018 to 2022.
-He is a colonel general as of 2025.
+Ivanayev was the commander of the 20th Guards Combined Arms Army from 2018 to 2022, and in that role, he took part in fighting against the 2022 Kharkiv counteroffensive.
+He commanded the Eastern Military District and the Group of Forces "East" in the Russo-Ukrainian war from 2024 to 2026, and was awarded the title Hero of the Russian Federation in 2025.

-Due to participation in the Russian invasion of Ukraine and undermining the territorial integrity, sovereignty and independence of the country, Ivanayev is under personal international sanctions of all countries of the European Union, the United Kingdom, Canada, Switzerland, Australia, Ukraine, and New Zealand.

-Biography
+Early life and education

-Andrey Ivanayev was born on 19 January 1972 in Uralsk, Kazakh SSR (present-day Oral, Kazakhstan).

-Since joining the military service in 1988, he entered the Ulyanovsk Guards Higher Tank Command School named after V.I.
-Lenin.
-In connection with the disbandment of the school in 1991, he continued his studies in the 9th company of the Chelyabinsk Higher Tank Command School named after the 50th anniversary of the October Revolution, which he successfully graduated in 1992.
+Andrey Ivanayev was born on 19 January 1972 in Uralsk, Kazakh Soviet Socialist Republic (present-day Oral, Kazakhstan).
+In 1988 he entered the Ulyanovsk Guards Higher Tank Command School, and later continued his studies at the Chelyabinsk Higher Tank Command School, which he successfully graduated in 1992.

+Military career

-He served from the commander of a tank platoon of a tank battalion of the 409th motorized rifle regiment of the 147th Motor Rifle Division (Akhalkalaki) of the Group of Russian Forces of the Transcaucasus (GRVZ) (former Transcaucasian Military District) to the commander of a tank battalion of the 27th Separate Guards Motor Rifle Brigade named for the 60th Anniversary of the USSR of the Western Military District.
+In the early 1990s, he commanded a tank platoon in the 409th Motorized Rifle Regiment of the 147th Motor Rifle Division of the Group of Russian Forces of the Transcaucasus (former Transcaucasian Military District).
 After graduating from the Combined Arms Academy in 2001, he was appointed the deputy commander of the 1st Guards Motorized Rifle Sevastopol Regiment of the 2nd Guards Motorized Rifle Taman Division named after M.I.
 Kalinina.

 From 2006 to 2008, he was the commander of the 1st Guards Motorized Rifle Regiment.
 In 2008, he was promoted to the deputy commander of the 2nd Guards Motorized Rifle Taman Division.

 In 2009, he was promoted to the commander of the 5th Guards Separate Motorized Rifle Taman Brigade.
 On 23 February 2011, by decree of the president of Russia, Ivanayev was promoted to major general.

-In 2013, he graduated with honors from the Military Academy of the General Staff of the Armed Forces of Russia.
+In 2013, he graduated with honors from the Russian General Staff Academy.